datanav/docs/sesam-client.rst

     :align: center
     :alt: DataSet

-The JWT token can be generated inside your private node under *"Settings" ----> "Subsctiption" ---> "JWT"* (see above).
+The JWT token can be generated inside your private node under **Settings > Subscription > JWT** (see above).

-To use the tool, follow the instructions in the `Github README <https://github.com/sesam-community/sesam-py>`_.
+To use the tool, follow the instructions in the `Sesam client README <https://github.com/sesam-community/sesam-py>`_.